xupei0610/ComputerGraphics-HW/hw3/README.md

   in the scene file to enable CPU computation.

+  Use

+    mode <device_id>

+  to set the device for computation.
+Device 0 will be used by default.

   Stack instead of recursion is used in the GPU code.

   Note: no fully support for the bound box structure.
 So far, the bound box structure is allowed to be put into another bound box such that a deep function call may be involved when using a bound box containing another one and cause the GPU kernel crashing.
 I increases the stack size limit of CUDA such that we usually do not need to worry about this problem.